2021 Conservative Political Action Conference

 The 2021 Conservative Political Action Conference was the annual event of the Conservative Political Action Conference (CPAC), hosted by the American Conservative Union.
-It was held at the Hyatt Regency Orlando in Orlando, Florida from February 25 to February 28, 2021.
+It was held at the Hyatt Regency Orlando in Orlando, Florida, from February 25 to February 28, 2021.
 The event was headlined by former President Donald Trump, with many speakers and panels throughout the conference.

 President Trump's address

 Trump addressed the conference one month after departing office, when on January 20, 2021, Joe Biden was inaugurated as president.
 He claimed that he had won the 2020 presidential election and suggested he may run for president in 2024.

-Entire Speakers List
+Entire speakers list

 The entire lineup of speakers by day listed below: